nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/maintenance/nuxeo-admin-console.md

 - A developer focused application.
 Applications like our [browser extension for developers]({{page page='nuxeo-dev-tools-extension'}}) and [Nuxeo CLI]({{page page='nuxeo-cli'}}) help with that.

 - A way to get the logs of your instance.
 Reasons for that:
-  - Since we run nuxeo apps as a cluster, we need to aggregate all the logs from all the machines in a single place, including logs from services like [Nuxeo Enhanced Viewer]({{page page='nuxeo-enhanced-viewer'}}).
+  - Since we run Nuxeo apps as a cluster, we need to aggregate all the logs from all the systems in a single place, including logs from services like [Nuxeo Enhanced Viewer]({{page page='nuxeo-enhanced-viewer'}}).
 A single Nuxeo instance cannot get this information, so the admin console cannot handle that.
-Their display is managed in the [cloud console]({{page space='nuxeo-cloud' page='nuxeo-cloud-customer-console'}}) for our cloud customers, self-managed customers can leverage their observability tool of choice.
+Their display is managed in the [cloud console]({{page space='nuxeo-cloud' page='nuxeo-cloud-customer-console'}}) for our cloud customers.
+Self-managed customers can leverage their observability tool of choice.
-  - Logs configuration will usually vary depending on the type of environment.
+  - Logs configuration usually varies depending on the type of environment.
 The [cloud console]({{page space='nuxeo-cloud' page='nuxeo-cloud-customer-console'}}) offers this option.

 ## Functional Overview

 Once installed, the Nuxeo admin console can be accessed through a dedicated URL: `[YOUR-NUXEO-SERVER-URL/nuxeo]/nuxeoadmin`.
-Only `administrators` can access this interface, using an account without adminstrator level will be met with an error message.
+Only `administrators` can access this interface.
+Using an account without adminstrator level displays an error message.

 ![]({{file name='admin-console-access-refused.png'}} ?border=true)